owncloud-archive/documentation/admin_manual/configuration/occ_command.rst

 Maintenance Commands
 --------------------

-These three maintenance commands put your ownCloud server into three modes: maintenance, singleuser, and repair.
+These three maintenance commands put your ownCloud server into maintenance and single-user mode, and run repair steps during updates.

 You must put your ownCloud server into maintenance mode whenever you perform an update or upgrade.
 This locks the sessions of all logged-in users, including